 [field_year]

-18 Kislev 5635, November 27, 1874: Born in a small village called Motol, in Belarus, far from city life.
+Chaim Weizmann was born on November 27, 1874, the 18th of Kislev 5635, in the small village of Motol, Belarus, far from city life.
+The village had about 250 Jewish families, making up half of its population.
 Half of the village’s residents were Jewish, about 250 families.
-You can gain a sense of the size of the village from a saying that was popular among the village residents: “When a horse comes into town, its head is at one end of the town while its tail cleans the other end.”
+You can gain a sense of the size of the village from a saying that was popular among the village residents, “When a horse comes into town, its head is at one end of the town while its tail cleans the other end.”

-challenging game, encourages thinking out of the box.
-The challenge includes three boxes locked up by code locks, which you must open.
-Prior knowledge is not required, you need only co-operation and creative thinking.
+This challenging game encourages thinking out of the box.
+The challenge includes three boxes locked up by combination locks, which you must open.
+Prior knowledge is not required, you only need cooperation and creative thinking.
 The challenge opens a whole world of experience and knowledge around Dr. Weizmann's character and action.

 The game can be solved in any language.